aadi1011/AI-ML-Roadmap-from-scratch/README.md

 You can follow these modules simultaneously as well as in order given below.
 The modules are ranked in increasing order of difficulty.
 Content with a `⭐` are developer recommended.

-These are a collection of the best free resources from YouTube, as well as other popular blogs and websites.
+These are a collection of the best free resources from YouTube and online courses, as well as other popular blogs and websites.

 ## Module 0 - Before You Start